aromig/notes/csharp_oop.md

 # Object Oriented Programming (OOP) in C#

+OOP is a design philosophy where everything is grouped as self-sustainable "objects" allowing the programmer to gain reusability.
+An object in OOP is a set of code that can perform a set of related activities such as store information, perform actions, describe behaviors, etc. Simply in OOP terms, an object is an instance of a class.

 ## Classes

 A class is a collection of items such as fields & methods that share the same attributes and actions.
 It contains items that relate to each other in a logical fashion: attributes, actions, behaviors, etc.